ellipsis-ai/ellipsis-ai.github.io/developers/actions/triggers.md

 ### Regular expression triggers

-Regular expression (aka regex) triggers use [Java-compatible pattern matching](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
+Regular expression (aka regex) triggers use [Java-8-compatible pattern matching](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
 This permits a lot more flexibility in terms of deciding what text should match, at the expense of readability.
-It's usually a good idea to define at least one phrase trigger in addition to any regular expression triggers.
+(It's usually a good idea to define at least one phrase trigger in addition to any regular expression triggers.)

 #### Example